mcmastercss/css-website/README.md

 ## Contact

-For more information on the McMaster Computer Science Society please contact the CS Society President [Nida Nasir](mailto:css@mcmaster.ca).
+For more information on the McMaster Computer Science Society please contact the CS Society President [Omar Alkersh

+](mailto:alkersho@mcmaster.ca).